KeyrunSai/records-extraction/README.md

 - `{ "code": 6, "msg": "Error occured while executing Aggregation pipeline" }`
 - `{ "code": 7, "msg": "Error while parsing request payload.
 Error: .." }`

+### Payload Schema
+Used `jsonschema` package to validate request payloads.
+You can find the project's payload schema in the file `request.payload.schema.js`.
+For the request payload, all the fields mentioned above are mandatory.
+If there is any field that should be considered optional, this requires change in this schema file and need code changes to handle optional fields.

 ### Test cases coverage
 Go to `__tests__` folder to view the test cases written using Jest framework.